Building a Roof the Environment Will Love: 7 Eco-Friendly Options

 7. Green Roof

 It can be a struggle deciding what material to use when building a roof.
-There are a lot of options available and only a few of them are eco-friendly.
-You also have to factor in your budget and how long the roof will last you.
-Use this guide on eco-friendly roof options to help you make a decision.
+There are a lot of options available, but only a few of them are truly eco-friendly.
+You also have to factor in your budget and the expected lifespan of your choice.

 You May Also Like: